Zulus under Shaka, approximately 5,000 (including auxillary allies)

 By the afternoon, seeing that the main ford was impassable as long as it was defended, Nomahlanjana sent some of this regiments east and west to search for alternate fords.
 They found two, but these also were defended and faced the same problem.
 So by evening he called off the assault to await the dropping of the river.

-As sunset approached, Nqoboka noticed that the river was indeed starting to drop and pointed out to Shaka that it would soon be passable in several places.
+About 17:00, as sunset approached, Nqoboka noticed that the river was indeed starting to drop and pointed out to Shaka that it would soon be passable in several places.
 Shaka told Nqoboka to hold off the enemy as long as possible and meet him back on Gqokli Hill after dark with the uKangela and uFasimba regiments.
 He hastened back to the hill to prepare his men for the main battle.

 Shaka's PlansNqoboka returned with his troops after midnight, reporting that the river had dropped enough in so many places that the Ndwandwes were able to cross in force.
 Shaka thanked him (they had been best friends since they were fellow raw recruits in Dingiswayo's izi-Cwe regiment and he regarded Nqoboka as one of his most trusted commanders) and told him to rest the two regiments on the hilltop.
 Everyone was told to get plenty to eat and get out his sleeping mat (if you look at photos of the hill below, you can imagine how scratchy the ground must have been) and get plenty of rest for the next day.